mrc-tech/BIL/README.md

    return 0;
 }
 ```
 It can be used also the single header-file `Image.h` which includes all the separated nested header files.
-This file is generated through the automated `header-merger` developed by me (github.com/mrc-tech/header-merger).
+This file is generated through the automated [`header-merger`](https://github.com/mrc-tech/header-merger) developed by me.

 For other, more complex, examples please see `examples` folder.